Ronald Leopold, executive director of the Anne Frank House, in...

-A groundbreaking exhibition coming to New York City this January will give visitors the chance to tour a full-scale replica of the annex rooms where young Jewish diarist Anne Frank and her family hid for two years attempting to elude Nazi capture and the horrors of the Holocaust during World War II.
+A groundbreaking exhibition coming to New York City in January includes a full-scale replica of the annex rooms where Anne Frank and her family hid for two years before their capture by the Nazis.

 Titled "Anne Frank, The Exhibition," the immersive experience, undertaken in conjunction with the Anne Frank House museum in Amsterdam, the Netherlands, opens Jan.
 27 at the Center for Jewish History in Manhattan.
-The date marks International Holocaust Remembrance Day, which this January commemorates the 80th anniversary of the liberation of the Nazi death camp at Auschwitz-Birkenau, where more than 1.1 million men, women and children were killed in the Holocaust.
+The date marks International Holocaust Remembrance Day, which in 2025 will commemorate the 80th anniversary of the liberation of the Nazi death camp at Auschwitz-Birkenau, where more than 1.1 million men, women and children were killed in the Holocaust.

-As president of the Center for Jewish History, Gavriel Rosenfeld, said in a statement: "As we approach the 80th anniversary of the liberation of Auschwitz in January, Anne Frank's story becomes more urgent than ever.
-In a time of rising antisemitism, her diary serves as both a warning and a call to action, reminding us of the devastating impact of hatred."
+Gavriel Rosenfeld, president of the Center for Jewish History, said in a statement: "As we approach the 80th anniversary of the liberation of Auschwitz in January, Anne Frank's story becomes more urgent than ever.
+In a time of rising antisemitism, her diary serves as both a warning and a call to action, reminding us of the devastating impact of hatred.

 The story of Anne Frank, who died of typhus at age 15 while a prisoner at the Bergen-Belsen concentration camp in Germany just weeks before its liberation, gained worldwide attention with the postwar publication of her diaries, first in Dutch under the title "Het Achterhuis — The Secret Annex, Diary Notes 14 June 1942-1 August 1944."